Canadian Chocolate Bars We Love!

 Interestingly, Neilson submitted the concept for Crispy Crunch in a chocolate bar contest.
 Neilson won and received a $5.00 prize.
 The original recipe was a log-shaped bar, not like the Crispy Crunch we know and love today.

 The original manufacturer, Neilson, sold the brand to Cadbury in 1996, and the sweet story continues to this day.
-Crispy Crunch are iconic Canadian chocolate bars.
+Crispy Crunch is an iconic Canadian chocolate bar.

 Twix consists of two cookie bars with a layer of caramel and coated in delicious milk chocolate.
 Initially made in Britain, Mars Canada makes the Canadian version of Twix bars